COPD Treatment in Baltimore, MD

 In more severe cases, particularly for those with emphysema, surgery may be considered.
 It is important to weigh each and every treatment option carefully, and to discuss all major factors with your doctor before beginning a new form of treatment.

-If you believe you are suffering from symptoms commonly associated with COPD, contact Pulmonary and Critical Care Associates of Baltimore today to schedule an appointment.
+If you believe you are suffering from symptoms commonly associated with COPD, don’t wait to speak with a specialist.
+Patients in the Baltimore area can contact Pulmonary and Critical Care Associates of Baltimore today to schedule an appointment.
+Call PCCAB at (410) 832-3400, or request an appointment through our secure online form.